ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_backup_restore/README.md

 ```

 ### Restore
-Restore Manage namespace resources, note that this does not include restore of any data in Db2, see the [db2_restore](db2_restore.md) role.
+Restore Manage namespace resources, note that this does not include restore of any data in Db2, see the `restore` action of the [db2](db2.md) role.

 ```yaml
 - hosts: localhost